All advice contained within this section relates to England and Wales only.

 Our specialist advisers provide individual, jargon-free legal advice on dealing with a deceased person's estate.

 Are you looking for a fixed fee probate service?

 Which?
-Legal Probate can provide step-by-step assistance with probate so you have the confidence to carry out your duties and fulfill the wishes of the person who has died.
+Legal Probate can provide step-by-step assistance with probate so you have the confidence to carry out your duties and fulfil the wishes of the person who has died.
 All for a fixed fee of £299.